sammyd/iOS8-day-by-day-book/manuscript/02-sharing-extension.md

 visual appearance.
 Apple has some excellent resources in this area, so it's worth having a read through them if you get stuck with anything.

-The sample app for today's post is called "ShareAlike", and demonstrates building a sharing extension which allows sharing an image and some text.
+The sample app for today's chapter is called "ShareAlike", and demonstrates building a sharing extension which allows sharing an image and some text.
 The code is available on Github at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).